alessandroooo/optimization/_posts/2025-12-25-performance0.md

 ```

 ### Avoid table repetitions
+Multiple occurrences of the same base tables within a single SELECT statement should be treated with suspicion.
+If there is redundance which can be eliminated, one should aspire to do so.

 ### Use bind variables
 The queries below might look identical, if the bind variable **:product_cd** is set to the value **'1201'**, but they are not.